 You can purchase an annuity contract from an insurance company or financial institution.
 When you do this, you can pay a premium (a series of payments) or you can pay a lump sum.
 These contributions are invested by the insurance company in a variety of investment vehicles.
 These can be stocks, bonds, or mutual funds, depending on the type of annuity.

-Based on the type of annuity you purchase, you can start receiving a series of regular payments over a specific period of time or the remainder of your life.
-If you choose, you can make withdrawals from your annuity as you need to or even leave the funds invested for use at a later date.
+Based on the type of annuity you purchase, you can start receiving a series of regular payments over a specific period or the remainder of your life.
+If you choose, you can make withdrawals from your annuity as you need to or even leave the funds invested for use later.

 Your annuity contract details can vary depending on specific companies and the type of annuity it is.
 You should carefully review the terms and consult with a financial advisor about which type of annuity is right for you.